katherinez22/msan622/homework2/README.md

 * Third, changed the font of legend text and table to italic using `legend.text` and `legend.title` in the `theme()` function, respectively.
 Also, moved the position of legend to the bottom of the plot using `theme(legend.position = "bottom")`.

-* Fourth, created a tab panel to count the number of movies with different `MPAA Raint` and `Movie Genres` combination.
+* Fourth, created a tab panel to count the number of movies with different `MPAA Raint` and `Movie Genres` combinations.

 * Fifth, added a download link to allow users downloading the source code from a GitHub page.